6 February 2026 5 min read

 From initial booking to receiving your report — a detailed walkthrough of the asbestos survey process.

 If you have never had an asbestos survey before, you might be wondering what the process involves.
-This guide walks you through every step of the survey process, from your initial enquiry through to receiving your final report.
+Whether you’re in an Edinburgh tenement flat ahead of a kitchen refit, a landlord with a Midlothian rental portfolio, or managing a commercial building in Falkirk or Stirling — the process is the same.
+This guide walks you through every step from your initial enquiry through to receiving your final report.

 The 8-Step Survey Process